MadPatrick/somfy/README.md

 git pull
 ```

-In the web UI, navigate to the Hardware page.
+In the Domoticz UI, navigate to the Hardware page.
 In the hardware dropdown list there will be an entry called "Somfy Tahoma or Connexoon plugin".